mattsplats/Type_Or_Die/README.md

 * A "leaderboard" / stats page
  * Would satisfy the table data requirement
  * Could have a list of past games & outcomes, and a separate leaderboard page for the top scores/scorers
+ * Have a button below the game, and have the game fade out and fade in leaderboard?
+(With "back to game" button?)

 ### Things we will probably want: